Student Finance applications: what you need to know

 Alongside any nerves about actually going to uni, filling in a student finance application can seem incredibly daunting, especially when it’s found in the scary, official-sounding depths of www.gov.uk.
 But it’s not as hard as you think.

-Once you fulfil certain criteria, everyone is eligible to receive tuition fee funding and a basic maintenance loan.
+Once you fulfil certain criteria, everyone is eligible to receive tuition fee funding and a basic maintenance loan, ideal for those unsupported students.
 If you want more, then it’s dependant on your household income.
 To receive the bare minimum, you must be a student from England who is in the process of applying for academic years 2018-2019.
 You can still apply for courses that have already started (running from 2017-2018), as long as you apply within nine months after the first day of the academic year for your course.
 It’s also worth noting that you don’t need a confirmed place at university to apply.

 Here’s a step-by-step guide on how to smash your application.